e What is Customer Experience (CX) and why should you care?

 I strongly believe that an outstanding customer experience has become a key differentiator in all industries.
 67% of consumers cite bad experiences as a reason to churn

 Organisations all strive for happy customers and try to offer a flawless and wonderful customer experience… but looking at the stats, we can only conclude it often goes wrong.
 Customer Satisfaction Scores (CSAT) and Net Promotor Scores (NPS) vary by industry but clearly show that organisations that succeed in constant amazement are still a minority.
-Aren’t we all familiar with the following mistakes: misleading customers, asking for the same information over and over again, mismatch between online and offline channels.
+Aren’t we all familiar with the following mistakes: misleading customers, asking for the same information repeatedly, mismatch between online and offline channels?

 What is customer satisfaction?